 C'mon Inner Peace… I Don't Have All Damn Day

 Yesterday was Manny’s one year anniversary in the United States, we celebrated Holi at my university.
-That had to be the quickest year of my life.
+That had to be the strangest year of my life.
 Sometimes I feel like he has always been here, and other times, I’m still blown away he exists in the first place.

 Manny describes our relationship as “smokey.”
 Proudly, he tells people how we bicker and push each others buttons.
 While I have to agree that I sometimes enjoy the banter, outsiders would perceive this as dysfunctional.

 I feel like this is the most functional relationship I’ve ever had.
-We give each other so much space that I look back on the co-dependent relationships of my past and want to cringe.
+We give each other so much space that I look back on the co-dependent relationships of my past, and want to cringe.

-And, I could not be more proud.
+And, I could not be more proud of him, or all he has accomplished this past year.

 We are far from rich.

-I remember one Indian man, in India, telling me that Americans were stupid, and when he gets his visa approved he will be rich in three months.
+I remember one Indian man, in India, telling me that Americans were stupid, and when he gets his visa approved he “will be rich in three months.”
 Well, that man has been in the U.S. close to a year… and working at a convenience store.

 It’s good to dream, but be realistic.